linrongbin16/lin.nvim.dev/index.md

 All done by one-line command(not for windows now), plugins/configs/LSP everything all set.

-{: .note-title}

-> Note
->
-> Besides git and neovim itself, there're still some third-party dependencies can't be given up:
->
-> - Programming languages:
->   - C/C++ tool chain: as a pre-requirement for other things.
->   - Python3/pip: for vim plugins and LSP.
->   - Node/npm: for vim plugins and LSP.
->   - Rust/cargo: for rg/fd/bat, as greate enhancements for fzf.
-> - Curl/wget: download tools for installer itself.
-> - Unzip/gzip/7-zip: for LSP management.
-> - Universal-ctags: tags.
-> - Hack nerd font: patched-font with icons.

 ### IDE Features

 Feed IDE features that are in a chronic of starvation: